St Pius X College, Sydney: History

 St Pius X College started in 1937 as Christian Brothers Chatswood, initially going to the Beginner level, with the first Leaving Certificate class graduating in 1941.

 St Pius X College used to be a coeducational school, partnered with Mercy College; however, during the 20th century the partnership ended and each school became single sex.

 A major improvement in the 1990s was the development of Oxford Falls as an educational complex.
 Named the Treacy Centre, the facility comprises a variety of sports fields and venues as well as meeting places and classrooms.
 In the late 1990s the college undertook extensive renovations and rebuilding.
 Later, during the late 2000s a new building was erected.
 It included meeting rooms, stands and basketball courts and can facilitate stage plays (e.g. Pius Talent Show).

 Fide et Labore is written on the shield, which is Latin for "By Faith and Labour".
 In 2011, John Couani became the first lay person to be principal of the school.

 In 2013, the school implemented an E-Learning program, which provides students with personal learning devices across the school, using the Microsoft Surface Pro 4, then the Surface Pro 6, and later the Surface Pro 7 in 2021 and the Surface Laptop 5 in 2023.
 These computers act as learning aids and hold student text books.

-Commencing construction in November of 2021, the Waterford Learning Centre, adjacent to the Chatswood Campus, is a major expansion to the College acting as a new learning centre for staff and students.
+Commencing construction in November 2021, the Waterford Learning Centre, adjacent to the Chatswood Campus, is a major expansion to the College acting as a new learning centre for staff and students.
 Containing two levels, it will provide eight new classrooms that can be used as flexible indoor and outdoor learning spaces.
 It is estimated to cost approximately $8 million.